trufflesuite/trufflesuite.com/src/docs/tezos/truffle/getting-started/compiling-tezos-contracts.md

 With the example Truffle [Tezos project](/docs/tezos/truffle/quickstart) (created through `truffle unbox tezos-example`), you're given two contracts, `Counter.ligo` and `SimpleStorage.ligo`.

 <p class="alert alert-warning">
-<strong>Coming from Ethereum?</strong> If you're already familiar with Truffle projects created for Ethereum, you'll notice a distinct lack of a `Migrations.ligo` contract.
-As of now, the migrations system isn't yet supported by Truffle for Tezos projects.
+<strong>Coming from Ethereum?</strong> If you're already familiar with Truffle projects created for Ethereum, you'll notice a distinct lack of a `Migrations` contract.
+As of now, the migrations system isn't yet supported by Truffle for Tezos projects, and instead all migration scripts are run during deployment.
 </p>

 ## Command